kch3782/torcwa/README.md

 3. Class 'geometry' is added and have grid number and lattice constant as instance variables.
    - 'rcwa_geo' uses class variables and class methods, and will be removed in a future version.

+4. Minor bugs are fixed in version 0.1.4.1

 <br/>